shima3/hat/FORMAL.md

-# Formal specification of the Hat programming language
+# Formal specification of the hat programming language

+The hat programming language is based on lambda calculus in continuation passing style.
+This page describes a specification of the language and differences from lambda calculus.

 ## Hat terms